Board Governance Best Practices for Nonprofit Organizations

-The nonprofit boards best equipped to lead their organizations are self-aware, reflective of the larger community the organization serves, and function in constructive partnership with their chief executives.
+Nonprofit boards best equipped to lead their organizations are self-aware, reflective of the larger community the organization serves, and function in constructive partnership with their chief executives.
 They are also committed to continually improving their performance.
 Boards can improve their effectiveness by the intentional adoption of the following board practices.

-Board Practices
+Nonprofit Board Governance Best Practices

 Term Limits

 Regular turnover among board members encourages the board to pay attention to its composition, helps to avoid stagnation, offers the opportunity to expand the board’s circle of contacts and influence, and provides a respectful and efficient method for removing unproductive members.
 The most common term limits are two consecutive three-year terms.
 Term limits do not prevent valuable members from remaining in the service of the organization or the board in another capacity.
-An exception is the family foundation which may have a limited pool of qualified and interested candidates.
+An exception is the family foundation, which may have a limited pool of qualified and interested candidates.

 Strategic Board Recruitment